VladimirKedrov/downforcebias_fix/README.md

 Any script that uses the "SetVehicleSuspensionHeight" native.

+### Config:
+Available in the config.lua is debugging options if you want to see what it is doing in realtime.

 ### How to use:

 Enable the CF_USE_DOWNFORCE_BIAS flag by setting strAdvancedFlags to 08000000 in handling.meta.